WaiveCar/WaiveScreen/MadisonAve/README.md

  - to create the database run `sqlite3 ad-platform.db < create-tables.sql`
  - make sure the aws cli tool is configured correctly with both an aws_access_key_id and aws_secret_access_key and that there is an s3 bucket associated with those accounts
  - `npm run sass` to start compliling the server

+#### old

+Things have since been redone in php ... so the above stuff just compiles the sass

  - `npm start` to start the server
  - visit localhost:5050 in a browser to view the page